Runners diet

 Which Foods Should You AVOID on a Runners Diet?

-It’s not always just about what you SHOULD eat on a runners diet, but what you should also avoid.
-There are some foods that will make running more difficult, and here’s a few of the common culprits:
+It’s not always just about what you SHOULD eat on a runners diet, but what you should NOT eat.ย There are some foods that will make running more difficult, and here’s a few of the common culprits:

 • Spicy foods – some spicy foods can cause gastrointestinal upset, which is bad news for runners

-• Foods high in fiber – can cause bloating, gas, and camping
+• Foods high in fiber – can cause bloating, gas, and camping.
+Fiber is good for runners, but know your limits, especially right before a big run.

-• Foods high in fat – much like spicy foods, foods high in fat can upset your stomach
+• Foods high in bad fats – much like spicy foods, foods high in unhealthy fats can upset your stomach on a run

-• Caffeine – caffeine acts as a stimulant, so tread cautiously.
-Many runners enjoy a cup of coffee before a run, but for some it can overstimulate.
+• Caffeine – caffeine acts as a stimulant, so tread cautiously.ย Many runners enjoy a cup of coffee before a run, but for some it can overstimulate.ย Learn how your body can handle caffeine.

 What’s the Best Way to Stick to a Runners Diet?

-Getting out there and running regularly has to be intentional.
-Taking rest days and cross training days has to be intentional.
-Making sure to include these healthy runner’s food options into each day has to be intentional.
-If you just wing it, or hope to just happen to make these food choices by coincidence, your rate of success is bound to go down.
+Getting out there and running regularly has to be intentional.ย Taking rest days and cross training / strength training days has to be intentional.ย Making sure to include these healthy runner’s food options into each day has to be intentional.ย If you just wing it, or hope to just happen to make these food choices by coincidence, your rate of success is bound to go down.

-As with any other running training component, I think the best way to stick to a plan is to plan it out.
-Start by making a rough schedule of what things you’d like to eat each day.
-Remember, it not about eliminating all unhealthy choices, because that is unrealistic.
-It is about looking for opportunities to include additional healthy choices to fuel your runs, or making a swap between a regular potato to a sweet potato instead, or regular pasta to whole grain pasta.
-Or tossing some strawberries or almonds in your salad.
+As with any other running training component, I think the best way to stick to a plan is to plan it out.ย Start by making a rough schedule of what things you’d like to eat each week.ย Remember, it not about eliminating all unhealthy choices, because that is unrealistic.ย It is about looking for opportunities to include additional healthy choices to fuel your runs, or making a swap between a regular potato to a sweet potato instead, or regular pasta to whole grain pasta.ย Or tossing some berries, eggs, or almonds in your salad.ย

 So, does implementing a runner’s diet and choosing the best food for runners really make a difference in running performance?

-Yes.
-It is gas for the running machine.
-Ask anyone who has ever run 10 miles after eating healthy carbs versus empty ones, the difference it makes.
-For the majority of us out there, including myself, running is not easy.
-But you can make it easier.
-And choosing the right food for runners is a big step.
+Yes.ย It is gas for the running machine.ย It works just like the analogy of gas in a car.ย Ask anyone who has ever run 10+ miles after consistently fueling better with healthy carbs, healthy fats, and protein rich foods, versus empty meals, the difference it makes.ย For the majority of us out there, including myself, running is not easy.ย But you can make it easier and more satisfying.ย And choosing the right food for runners is a big step.

-You will absolutely notice the energy spike and the sustained stamina that comes from supplying your body with the right fuel it needs.
-As you cruise along with your running routine, take note of which specific runners food choices “sit best” with your body.
-These are the ones that you want when planning your week before, day before, and morning of race day meals.
+You will absolutely notice the energy and the sustained stamina that comes from supplying your body with the right fuel it needs.ย ย As you cruise along with your running routine, take note of which specific runners food choices “sit best” with your body.ย These are the ones that you want when planning your week before, day before, and morning of race day meals.

 The basics of a runners diet